-Summary Cards: Title, thumbnail, description and Twitter account attribution.
-The summary card can be used for many kind of web content.
+Summary Cards: Title, thumbnail, description, and Twitter account attribution.
+The summary card can be used for any kind of web content.

 The social posts(on Facebook or Twitter) with rich data are far more eye-catching than the ones without.
-On top of the added visibility, social networks gain further knowledge of your content and are able to make your content more search-able and visible on search engines.
+On top of the added visibility, social networks gain further knowledge of your content and can make your content more searchable and visible on search engines.